SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/selection.md

 ### Using the selection wand.

 The selection wand (a wooden axe by default) is a tool used for making selections; received with the command `;wand`.
-To make selections with it, you tap on a block to mark it as one of the corners of the cuboid.
-Doing it while sneaking marks the first corner, and without sneaking marks the second corner.
+To make selections with it, you break a block to mark the first corner, and use the wand on a block to mark the second corner.

 ### Selecting at your current location